-This is the second of the murderbot stories, and picks up after our SecUnit flees the safe haven he had found.
+This is the second of the murderbot stories, and picks up after our SecUnit flees the safe haven they had found.

 The apparent AI which is this particular murderbot shows many contrary human traits, so I wonder whether there is a human core to the construct.
-Our hero is too well known in the media, and he doesn’t want to chance his former employer finding him — particularly as he (it?) only survived because he had hacked his governor control.
+Our hero is too well known in the media, and they don’t want to chance their former employer finding them — particularly as they only survived because they had hacked their governor control.

-He’s apparently developed a taste for detective/spy fiction, so he decides to pose as a security consultant.
+They’ve apparently developed a taste for detective/spy fiction, so they decided to pose as a security consultant.

-A bot freighter AI is helpful, and literally cuts him down to size so he won’t be easily spotted by security recognition in the ports he’s passing through.
+A bot freighter AI is helpful, and literally cuts them down to size so they won’t be easily spotted by security recognition in the ports their passing through.

-All seems to be going well for our murderbot, until a voice comes through his feed, saying “You were lucky”
+All seems to be going well for our murderbot, until a voice comes through their feed, saying “You were lucky”

 “I said aloud, “Why am I lucky?”